ELLIS Reading Groups

 An overview of past and upcoming sessions is provided on the group's webpage.

-2. Mathematics of Deep Learning
+2. Mathematics & Efficiency of Deep Learning

 Find more information about the group's sessions on this website.